wmsimien/beveragesapi/README.md

 ## Usage
 Using an API platform like Postman, as a registered user, you can call all operational endpoints of the Family Time Beverage API (FTBA) which are available on port 9092.
+PostgresSQL is the database used and a new 'Database' entry, named beverage, needs to be created.
+PGAdmin is a web-based GUI which can be used for this task as it can communicate with your Postgres database.

-An unregistered user can only access the register and login endpoints as follows:
+An unregistered user can only access the register endpoint as follows:

-### #2 To Creaste a New User (Register):
+### #2 To Create a New User (Register):
 ```
 localhost:9092/auth/users/register/